Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Computer Science Electives

-BSCS majors must complete 15 credits of CS courses at the 3000 level or higher.
+BSCS majors must complete 15 credits of CS electives.
 These courses must have the CS mnemonic.
-Courses from other disciplines will only be accepted under rare circumstances and by approval of the CS Undergraduate Curriculum Committee.
 Additional CS electives may be required as part of the CS 4991 option for the senior thesis or to fill in missing credits due to place-out test.

 Applied Mathematics Electives